 What is the enrollment policy?

 - There are three enrollment priorities at CVA:

-- Students need to be the following ages by the following dates:
+- Students should be the following ages by the following dates:

 - Infants: 6 weeks to 18 Months